 Translation: Seeing the crowds, he went up into the mountain, and when he sat down, his disciples came to him.
 And opening his mouth, he taught them, saying, "Blessed (are) the poor of spirit, for theirs is the kingdom of heaven.
 Blessed (are) those who mourn, for they will be comforted.
 Blessed (are) the gentle of spirit, for they will inherit the earth.
 Blessed (are) the ones who hunger and thirst for justice, for they will be filled.
 Blessed (are) the merciful, for they will receive mercy.
 Blessed (are) the pure of heart, for they will see God.
 Blessed (are) the peacemakers, for they will be called children of God.
 Blessed (are) the ones being persecuted for the cause of justice, for of them is the kingdom of heaven.
 Blessed (are) you when they revile you and persecute you and say every evil toward you falsely on account of me.
 Rejoice and be exceedingly glad for your reward is great in the heavens, for in this manner they persecuted the prophets who were before you.

-Background and situation: The core of this passage is Q--the parallel is Luke 6: 20-26--to which Matthew has made some significant additions, additions so impressive and memorable that relatively few people are even aware of a similar passage in Luke.
-For most people, these beatitudes are The Beatitudes.
+Background and situation: The core of this passage is Q--the parallel is Luke 6: 20-26--to which Matthew has made some significant additions.
+These beatitudes introduce the Sermon on the Mount, which is the first major speech, of five, in Matthew's gospel.

 The reign of God: Jesus is teaching about the "reign of God," which is not, incidentally, solely about life in heaven.
 The "reign of God" is meant for the here-and-now as well as in heaven.
 This is what we pray for in the Lord's Prayer: "...thy kingdom come on earth as it is in heaven...."